Updated 29 November 2021

 Please note, it’s important to do your own research, read recent reviews and check each supplier’s terms and conditions when booking a test.
 It’ll be your own responsibility to choose a test provider for yourself.

-Offers in-store COVID-19 PCR Testing service at selected sites across the UK, as well as at-home PCR testing kits.
+Offers in-store COVID-19 testing service at selected sites across the UK, as well as at-home testing kits.

-Provides fast, accurate, gold-standard COVID-19 PCR testing across a variety of sites in the UK.
+Provides fast, accurate, gold-standard COVID-19 PCR and lateral flow testing across a variety of sites in the UK.
 Clients include Netflix, BBC, Amazon and PGA European Tour.

 Offers a variety of PCR testing at test centres across the UK.